 - In highly asymmetric conflicts, multipartiality might have as its precondition the creation of more equal relations in terms of capacity-building and skills development.
 Such tasks should be spread out across a broad spectrum of insider and external helpers.

-Forthcoming: Our new Annual Report, becoming available in late June 2018, will be looking at Berghof Foundation’s project work through the lens of multipartiality in research, practice and education.
+Our new Annual Report 2017 is also looking at Berghof Foundation’s project work through the lens of multipartiality in research, practice and education.

 - National Dialogue Handbook.
 A Guide for Practitioners.
 2017.
 PDF >